jtychesen/quiz-app-python/README.md

 # Simple Quiz

 A quiz made in python.
 Made for learning and experimenting.
-Rolling updated will contain new features, layout etc.
+Rolling updates will contain new features, layout etc.

 ## Version